sukcinitas/dc-img-uploader/README.md

 ![](https://github.com/sukcinitas/media/blob/master/img-uploader/img-uploader.gif)

 An application to upload images with removed EXIF data.
-You can find the demo [here](https://app.netlify.com/sites/imago-uploader/overview).
+You can find the demo [here](https://imago-uploader.netlify.app).
 A complementary API can be found [here](https://github.com/sukcinitas/dc-img-uploader-api).
 File upload is implemented with Express' Multer and EXIF removal with Piexifjs.
 Only three files can be uploaded at a time.
-File size is limited to 5 MB.
-File size limitation is implemented on client side, because it cannot be implemented using Multer (https://github.com/expressjs/multer/issues/602).
-The drop zone is limited using e.dataTransfer.effectAllowed = 'none';.
-If Clipboard API is accessible, it is used for copying an image URL.
+File size is limited to 5 MB; file size limitation is implemented on client side.

 ### Built With